Sorry (Madonna song): Commercial performance

 "Sorry" experienced chart success in the United Kingdom, where it debuted at number one on the UK Singles Chart, over Corinne Bailey Rae's (pictured) song "Put Your Records On", which debuted at number two.

 In the United States, "Sorry" debuted at number 70 on the Billboard Hot 100 chart for the issue dated March 11, 2006, becoming Madonna's last entry in 24 consecutive charting years, a record by a female artist.
 The following week, it reached a peak position of number 58 on the Hot 100 and number 46 on the Pop 100 chart.
 Its low chart performance in the region was attributed to limited radio airplay, as according to Billboards Michael Paoletta, it was "barely played" there.
 A petition titled "End the Madonna U.S. Radio Boycott" was signed by about 3,300 fans at petitiononline.com, and was addressed to Clear Channel Communications CEO Mark P. Mays.
 Additionally, fans posted messages supporting Madonna on Entertainment Weekly and VH1 websites, as well as conspiracy theories about why she was not played on radio.
 Despite its minimal airplay, the single reached the summit of both the Hot Dance Club Songs and the Dance/Mix Show Airplay charts for two and seven weeks, respectively.
 As of April 2010, the song has sold 366,000 digital units in the US.
 "Sorry" was certified platinum by Music Canada (MC) on April 10, 2006, for sales of 80,000 units of paid digital downloads in Canada.

 In the United Kingdom, "Sorry" debuted at the top of the UK Singles Chart on February 26, 2006 – for the week ending date March 4, 2006 – surpassing Corinne Bailey Rae's "Put Your Records On" by 10,000 units.
 The song became Madonna's 12th number one on the UK Singles Chart, as well as the second consecutive single from Confessions on a Dance Floor to reach the top of the chart, after "Hung Up".
 This made Madonna the female artist with most number one songs in Britain, while placing her in fifth place in overall tabulation.
 It was listed as the 44th best selling single of 2006 in UK.
 As of February 2014, the song has sold 200,000 copies, thus becoming Madonna's 30th best selling single in the United Kingdom.
 It was eventually certified silver by the British Phonographic Industry (BPI) on July 21, 2013.

-Elsewhere in Europe, "Sorry" reached the top ten in several countries, including Austria, Belgium's regions of Flanders and Wallonia, Denmark, Finland, France, Germany, Netherlands, Norway, Sweden, and Switzerland.
+Elsewhere in Europe, "Sorry" reached the top 10 in several countries, including Austria, Belgium's regions of Flanders and Wallonia, Denmark, Finland, France, Germany, Netherlands, Norway, Sweden, and Switzerland.
 It reached the top of the charts in Italy, Greece, Romania, and Spain.
-Across the pan-Eurochart Hot 100 Singles, the song debuted at number one.

-In Australia, the single peaked at number four on the ARIA Singles Chart, spending a total of 13 weeks on the chart overall.

-In New Zealand, it was less successful, reaching number 12 on the New Zealand Singles Chart and also spending a total of 13 weeks on the chart.
+Across the pan-Eurochart Hot 100 Singles, the song debuted and peaked at number one.
+In Australia, the single peaked at number four, spending a total of 13 weeks on the chart overall.
+In New Zealand it was less successful, reaching number 12 and also spending a total of 13 weeks on the chart.